 - Certain Integrated Circuits, Chipsets, and Products Containing Same including Televisions, Media Players, and Cameras (337-ITC-709) – Counsel represented Panasonic in 337 investigation involving circuit and planarization design technologies.
 Obtained summary determination of non-infringement of one of the three patents.
 Case settled subsequently before the hearing.

-- Tobi v.
-7Invensun Dispute – Defending a patent infringment lawsuit on behalf of Beijing 7Invensun, a Chinese eye tracking company, against Tobii regarding eye tracking technology in the District of Nevada.

 - Kamino v.
-Anker Dispute – Defending a patent infringement lawsuit on behalf of Anker, a Chinese consumer product company, against Kamino LLC regarding LED display technology in the Western District of Texas.
+Anker (W.D.Tex.) – Defended a patent infringement lawsuit on behalf of Anker, a Chinese consumer product company, against Kamino LLC regarding LED display technology in the Western District of Texas.

 - LedComm v.
-Anker Dispute – Defending a patent infringement lawsuit on behalf of Anker, a Chinese consumer product company, against LedComm LLC regarding LED display technology in the Central District of California.
+Anker et al. (C.D.Cal.) – Defending a patent infringement lawsuit on behalf of Anker, a Chinese consumer product company, against LedComm LLC regarding LED display technology in the Central District of California.

+- LedComm v.
+Sengled et al. (N.D.Ga.) – Defended a patent infringement lawsuit on behalf of Sengled, a Chinese consumer product (LED lighting) company, against LedComm LLC regarding LED display technology in the Northern District of Georgia.
+Obtained favorable settlement and early dismissal.

 - Personal Audio v.
 Google LLC (E.D.
-Tex / DED) – Representing Google in patent infringement litigation involving music player.
+Tex / D.Del.) – Represented Google in patent infringement litigation involving music player.
 Successfully dismissed and transferred the case from the Eastern District of Texas to the Delaware post-Supreme Court’s TC Heartland decision.

 - Eolas v.
 Amazon, Inc. et al. (E.D.
-Tex) – Representing Walmart in patent infringement litigation involving internet website technology.
+Tex.) – Represented Walmart in patent infringement litigation involving internet website technology.
 Successfully transferred the case from the Eastern District of Texas to the Northern District of California.

 - Grecia v.
 JPMorgan Chase (S.D.N.Y) – Represented JPMorgan Chase in patent infringement litigation involving banking tokenization technologies.
 Filed early motion to dismiss, prepared IPRs on all asserted patent(s), and forced plaintiff to settle shortly after the case management conference.